TBOpen/shim-review/README.md

 -------------------------------------------------------------------------------
-Will be building based on Ubnutu version keeping an eye on: https://ubuntu.com/security/cve?q=&package=grub2 to be sure to build latest "not vulnerable" version.
+Will be building based on Ubnutu version keeping an eye on: https://ubuntu.com/security/cve?q=&package=grub2

 -------------------------------------------------------------------------------
 If bootloader, shim loading is, GRUB2, and previous shims were trusting affected